✦ Summer 2026 · 5 Days of Hands-On Fun

 We primarily teach ages 8–12, but we're flexible!
 If your child is close to this range and you're interested, please contact us at nikhil.p.nagaraj@gmail.com to discuss options.

-Your child doesn't need to have any coding or hardware experience to enjoy and learn at the summer camp.
-Most kids who enjoy constructing with lego™ tend to feel engaged with the lessons.
+Your child doesn't need any coding or technical experience to enjoy and learn at the summer camp.
+The activities are designed for curious beginners, and kids who like puzzles, games, and figuring things out tend to feel right at home.

 It is recommended that your child brings their own personal laptop.
 A charger can be provided if necessary.
 Families without a laptop at home will be able to use some of our provided laptops at the class.